tommy-hylt/eva-script-japanese/README.md

 ## ✨ About

-A Japanese learning tool built with the Evangelion 3.33 movie script.
-Features furigana (ruby annotations) above kanji characters and side-by-side English translations to help you improve your Japanese reading skills.
+For Evangelion fans, what better way to learn Japanese than reading the actual movie script?
+This site shows the Eva 3.33 script with furigana above kanji and English translations side-by-side.

 Built entirely through **Vibe Coding** with Claude Code.